Bioinformatics (MSc) Part-time

 You will practise and develop theory, intellectual skills, team-work and presentational skills by participating in diverse learning activities, such as solving bioinformatics problems, small-group discussions, oral presentations, independent research tasks and written assignments.

 How will I be supported?

 From an academic viewpoint, your tutor is there to provide guidance on any general academic issues/questions arising from the course and to encourage you to pursue self-directed learning.
 The role of the tutor is not to read or mark assignment drafts, but they can communicate with you about any topic that you may find challenging.
-Detailed feedback from the Module Team is given to students once an assignment has been marked.
-You are welcome to discuss this feedback with your tutor
+You will receive detailed feedback from the module team on completed assignments and you will be able to discuss this feedback with your tutor

-During the MSc dissertation stage, each student will be allocated a Dissertation Supervisor who will guide their planning and advise them as they complete their projects.
+During the MSc dissertation stage, you will also be allocated a Dissertation Supervisor who will guide your planning and advise you as you complete your project.

 How will I be assessed?

-- The development of skills in data sciences requires practice.
+The development of skills in data sciences requires practice.
 You learn through your successes and failures.
 You will receive short questions and tasks as part of the teaching sessions.
-These formative tasks will help reinforce your learning and provide useful feedback to the delivery team about where we can improve and focus resources;
+These formative tasks will help reinforce your learning and provide useful feedback to the course co-ordinators about where we can improve and focus resources.

-- Although formative marks will not contribute to progression or degree classification decisions, appropriate investment in these tasks will assist the summative elements of each module;
+Although formative marks will not contribute to progression or degree classification decisions, appropriate investment in these tasks will assist the summative elements of the module.

-Summative feedback is feedback that contributes to progression or degree classification decisions.
+These assessments contribute to progression or degree classification decisions.
 The goal of summative assessment is to indicate how well you have succeeded in meeting the intended learning outcomes of a module and will enable you to identify any action required to improve.
-To maintain consistency and standards, markers of assessments may make use of pre-defined marking scheme for each assignment.
-All feedback will directly link to the module grading / assessment criteria.

 What skills will I practise and develop?